-Right in the heart of Ellon, the tranquil Castle Gardens were first set out by Baillie Gordon and completed in 1715.
+Right in the heart of Ellon, these tranquil Castle Gardens were first set out by Baillie Gordon and completed in 1715 - check out his coat of arms on the side of Raeburn & Christie's offices.
 The original castle dates back to the 15th century and, after a long and sometimes bloody history, the gardens and the castle ruins are cared for by a trust which holds open days and events showcasing the progress of this sympathetic restoration.

 Regular tours share the 400 year history of the Gordon family at this magnificent Scottish, Palladian-style stately home, featuring a large art collection including 85 James Giles paintings of Aberdeenshire castles.
 Enjoy the terrace garden or join park rangers for wildlife tours around the extensive grounds.
 There are visitor centres for the house and park, picnic areas, cafes and a dog park.
 Photo courtesy of NTS.